RaveJS/rave/docs/developing.md

 Rave uses the metadata in the top-level bower.json or package.json files to create a package for your application's modules.
-The specifics of this package depend on the Rave Starter you used or -- if you started [from scratch](#from-scratch) -- the choices you made when running `bower init` or `npm init`.
+The specifics of this package depend on the Rave Starter you use or the name and moduleType you choose if you start [from scratch](#from-scratch).

 Many Rave Starters call the application package, "app", which means your app's modules will reside in the "app/" module namespace and the "app/" directory under the web root.

 How you build your application depends on which frameworks and libraries you have chosen, of course.
-The format in which you author your modules -- AMD, node, or ES6 -- does *not* depend on the frameworks.
-Every package, including your app's package, may have a different format.
-However, each package's modules must be authored in the same format.
+However, the format in which you author your modules -- AMD, node, or ES6 -- does *not* depend on the frameworks.
+Every package, including the framework packages and your app's package, may have a different format.
+Pick your favorite format for your app’s modules, but be consistent.
+Rave won’t mix-and-match formats within a package.

 In short, pick your favorite format for all of your app's modules.

-AMD, node, and ES6 use module namespace patterns that mimic unix-style file paths and urls.
+AMD, node, and ES6 use module naming semantics that mimic unix-style file paths and urls.
 Therefore, your module namespaces will mirror your directory structures.
 For instance, if you have partitioned your app into three components named "home", "settings", and "detail", your modules should be